JakovFreund/tabletop-assistant/tasks.md

 - ^^ or maybe do that immidietly for any channeling (instead of using an action every turn just have a CHANNELING statuseffect that prohibits use of action)
 - css google when should i target element by tag/type vs className
 - go through all css classNames and change them accordingly
+- add monochrome icons (display in corner) and descriptions to StatusEffect Status Groups
 - spirit guardians spell aoe wrong in json
 - add all wild magic statuseffects from 5e
 - subracial default images (duochrome outlines with different colors - similar to icons from https://www.dndbeyond.com/monsters)